 “My book is about networking for hermits.”
-I laughed… after speaking with her for less than 5 minutes, she came across as anything but a hermit!
-Morra’s sharp, funny and was completely at ease sharing the painful struggle with anxiety and depression that sucked joy from her early career.
+I laughed because after speaking with her for a few minutes, she came across as anything but a hermit!
+Morra is sharp, funny and was completely at ease sharing the painful struggle with anxiety and depression that sucked joy from her early career.
 Brave and definitely not hermit-like!
 She admits, “You probably wouldn’t guess I’m an introvert and I never realized it until much later!”

 Control Your Destiny

-However, with greater seniority the expectations and tactics needed to shine at work change, often without warning, causing many women’s careers to stall.
+At senior levels, the expectations and tactics needed to shine at work change, often without warning, causing many women’s careers to stall.
 Most (exhausted) Mommies lack the energy required for reinvention at the time it’s needed most.
-Networking feels like extra-credit when we’ve been raised (mistakenly) to believe career success naturally follows hard work and integrity.
+When we’re raised to (mistakenly) believe success naturally follows hard work and integrity, networking feels like extra-credit .
 Like most self-care, professional development, especially when it happens at un-family-friendly hours rarely reaches the priority list.